TheOdinProject/curriculum/ruby/ruby.md

     > end
     1 2 3 4 5 6 7 8 9 10 => nil

 **`while`** performs a similar function but in a much more compact way, by allowing you to specify the condition that must be true to keep looping, and you'll find yourself using it much more in your own code.
-It doesn't actually take a formal block of code, just runs everything until it reaches its `end`.
-Just remember to declare the variable(s) you'll be using (or they'll get reset with each iteration) and to increment at some point (or you'll get stuck in an infinite loop [use ctrl+c to break in Terminal]):
+It doesn't actually take a formal block of code, just runs everything until it reaches its `end`  Just remember to declare the variable(s) you'll be using (or they'll get reset with each iteration) and to increment at some point (or you'll get stuck in an infinite loop [use ctrl+c to break in Terminal]):

     > i=1
     > while i < 5